sakamies/headcase.js/README.md

 TODO
 ---

-- Should probably use/make a MediaQueryList polyfill instead of a new property on window (https://developer.mozilla.org/en/DOM/MediaQueryList)
+- Should probably use/make a MediaQueryList polyfill instead of a new property on <code>window</code> (https://developer.mozilla.org/en/DOM/MediaQueryList)
   - Use listeners for changing state instead of resize event, there's already some work on that (http://www.paulrhayes.com/2011-11/use-css-transitions-to-link-media-queries-and-javascript/)
 - Testing, testing and testing
-- Cross browser complatibility.
+- Cross browser compatibility
 - Get rid of those global functions
 - Better readme